mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

 <a name="2"></a>
 ### Get NUI source code from Git

-* Create a 'NUI root folder' for the source code, _example folder shown used for rest of the tutorial_
+* Create a 'NUI root folder' for the source code, _I am using ~/DALiNUI as an example_
 ~~~{.sh}
     $ mkdir ~/DALiNUI
     $ cd ~/DALiNUI